adetolaoyefeso/EventScheduler/README.md

 # EventScheduler

- Command Line project to create a locally stored Schedule in C
+Command Line project to create a locally stored Schedule using C